 Colorado Art Museums

 The Aspen Art Museum is a globally preeminent non-collecting institution that presents the newest, most important evolutions in international contemporary art.
-And, the Smithsonian Institution has created an extensive Paleo-Indian exhibit at the Wray Museum in northeast Colorado, and is one of the only permanent Smithsonian exhibits outside of Washington D.C.
+And the Smithsonian Institution has created an extensive Paleo-Indian exhibit at the Wray Museum in northeast Colorado that is one of the only permanent Smithsonian exhibits outside of Washington D.C.

 Colorado Art Communities

 Colorado is full of artist communities, including some very exciting, lesser-known towns.
 Loveland, which is located about one hour north of Denver, is home to the state’s first Art in Public Places program.
 In Delta County, Paonia has emerged as a great place for the performing arts and music.
 And, in recent years, Salida has developed a healthy gallery scene.
 Discover all of Colorado's new official creative districts >> These 26 communities have been designated by the state as communities brimming with galleries, artists in residence and art-specific events.

 Theater and dance thrive in Colorado.
 Denver boasts the region’s largest resident professional theatre company, the Denver Center Theatre Company, which performs throughout the year at the celebrated Denver Center for Performing Arts.

 Proclaimed as one of the “10 best places to see the lights off Broadway” by USA Today, the Creede Repertory Theater in Creede presents a variety of performances throughout the summer and fall.
 The Colorado Ballet brings outstanding classical ballet performances to the state.

 And, amid the splendor of the Colorado Rockies, the Vail International Dance Festival is heralded as one of the world’s most treasured summer dance events.
 Down in Denver, the Colorado Dragon Boat Festival showcases Polynesian, Chinese, Vietnamese, Bollywood, Indian and Cambodian dance styles.